typhoidgenomics/genotyphi/README.md

 WARNING: Note the reference genome CT18 has the genotype 3.2.1.
 It is therefore possible that unexpected behaviour (e.g. wrong reference, unspecified reference name, or problems that results in overall poor quality SNP calls in the VCF) can sometimes result in calls of 3.2.1 ... so if you see lots of strains being assigned this genotype, it is worth investigating further.

-## Using Bowtie2 to genotype from bam files
+## Generating input BAMS from reads

 We recommend using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) to align reads to the CT18 reference, and [SAMtools](http://http://samtools.sourceforge.net/) to convert the *.sam file to the *.bam format.
 The resulting bam file(s) can be passed directly to this script via --bam.